karan4268/my-projects/A.T.O.M/README.md

 # A.T.O.M – ADVANCED TASK ORIENTED MODEL

 A.T.O.M (ADVANCED TASK ORIENTED MODEL) is a local AI assistant designed to run fully offline on Windows PCs.
-Inspired by futuristic aesthetics (Inspired By TRON), A.T.O.M combines voice recognition, speech synthesis, and command execution with a visually stunning interface.
+Inspired by futuristic aesthetics of TRON, A.T.O.M combines voice recognition, speech synthesis, and command execution with a visually stunning interface.
-It leverages local LLM models for conversation, command handling, and intelligent responses without requiring cloud services.
+It leverages local LLM models for conversation, command handling, and intelligent responses without requiring any connections to cloud services.
+**NOTE:-**This Project is Not yet finished and I am working on it in my Free time.Some Features are still Under work.
 ---

 # Features ✨

 - **Voice Interaction**: Speak naturally to A.T.O.M and receive intelligent responses.
-- **Local LLM Integration**: Uses local **Phi-3** (or other LLM models can be used) for conversation and reasoning.
+- **Local LLM Integration**: Uses local **Phi-3/4** (or other LLM models can be used) for conversation and reasoning.
 - **Command Execution**: Execute system commands, open applications, and automate tasks.
-- **UI**: Futuristic neon and glassmorphic interface with animated circular progress bars.
+- **UI**: Futuristic neon and glass like interface with animated circular progress bars made using PyQt.
-- **Resource Monitoring**: Real-time CPU and RAM waveform visualization with collapsible panels.
+- **Resource Monitoring**: Real-time CPU and RAM Monitoring with visualization and panels.
 - **Chat Mode**: Terminal-style chat panel for keyboard interaction.
-- **Fully Offline**: No data leaves your system—privacy-first design.
+- **Fully Offline**: No data leaves your system and its a privacy-first design.
 - **Customizable**: Easily change themes, layouts, and LLM parameters.

 ---